delta-exchange/just-the-docs/docs/tutorials/tutorials.md

 A derivative [here] {% link _trading-guide.md % } is a financial security which derives its value from an underlying asset or group of assets.
 The derivative itself is a contract between two parties and its price is driven by fluctuations in the underlying asset.

  Futures is a type of derivative that is essentially an agreement between two parties to buy/ sell an asset (e.g. Ether) at a predetermined future date and price.
 There is a deterministic but complex relation between the price of the underlying asset and its Futures contract.
-However, simplistically, we can assume that both spot and Futures price tend to move in the same direction.
+However, simplistically, we can assume that both spot price and Futures price tend to move in the same direction.

 **Trading Futures vs. the underlying**